navpil/navpil.github.io/art/power-cult-eng.md

 ### Self-contradiction

 This double thinking is so normal to Russians, that they don't even notice, when they contradict themselves in the same sentence.
-For instance here are roughly translated quotes from a great article in russian [Enter the darkness and find people there](https://meduza.io/feature/2022/04/24/voyti-vo-mrak-i-naschupat-v-nem-lyudey).
+For instance here are roughly translated quotes from a great article in Russian [Enter the darkness and find people there](https://meduza.io/feature/2022/04/24/voyti-vo-mrak-i-naschupat-v-nem-lyudey).
 I give some explanation in square quotes.

 > Everyone [on the West] is happy that they could make one nation* to fight against itself.
 > They simply wanted Russia to be weak.
 > We had no other choice [than to attack Ukraine].
-> *_some russians consider Ukrainians and russians being one nation_
+> *_some Russians consider Ukrainians and Russians being one nation_

 > I have changed rubles to dollars today.
 > Everything will be fine.